 Misquoting Texts – What does Tanach really say?

 The claim of Paul and the New Testament authors is that Jesus fulfilled many prophecies connected to the Hebrew Scriptures (so-called Old Testament) and a true believer will easily be able to see them.
-The gospel according to Matthew, in particular, attempts to cross-reference the miraculous birth, deeds and proclamations attributed to Jesus with relevant passages found in Tanach.
+The gospel according to Matthew, in particular, attempts to cross-reference the miraculous birth, deeds, and proclamations attributed to Jesus with relevant passages found in Tanach.
+What are the differences in Christianity vs Judaism?

 In a certain way, Fundamentalist missionaries shoot the arrow in the target and then draw the bull’s eye around the arrow.
 In this fashion, they claim to always be correct, making the evidence conform to their foregone conclusions.